kotsky/py-libs/README.md

 DOn't forget to use method .copy() when you need to duplicate an array, because Python is full of pointers.

 1. Sorted Arrays

 Use a property of sorted arrays with 2 pointers or binary search.
 - Find elements, sum of each equal to certain target number - 2 pointers.
 - Binary Search to find an element in O(log(N)) time.
 - Merge sorted arrays -> find more in Binary Heaps.

 2. Arrays
-- Use hash tables in case you need to find certain pair of elements in linear time.
+- Use hash tables in case you need to find certain pair of elements in constant time.
 Also, hash tables can be used to find sequences in the array, where value in key-value points to `next_node`.
 - Find duplicates:
 	- with hast table
 	- sort arrays and find next same element